claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

     /etc/udev/rules.d/66-inivation_dev.rules
 ```

-You can find ready-to-use udev rules files in <!--TO CHANGE--> [our Git
+You can find ready-to-use udev rules files in [our Git
 repository](https://github.com/inivation/devices-bin/tree/master/drivers/linux/udev-rules).

 If you’re using a distribution that supports SELinux tags, such as
-Fedora, please use the udev rules files in the selinux/ sub-folder.
+Fedora or Ubuntu, please use the udev rules files in the selinux/ sub-folder.

 To reload the udev system without rebooting type, as root: